Manuscript Wish List

 For other POC stories, I'm looking for work that does not lean on stereotypes, and is written with an authentic voice.

-As far as genre, I'm open to any type of fiction.
-No anthologies and no nonfiction please—at least not presently.
+As far as genre, I'm open to any type of fiction and nonfiction.

 Finally, there are my own personal "loves."
 I love fun.
 I love stories that make me all warm and happy when I finish reading them—even if some parts were sad or hard.
 I tend to perk up especially if humor is used well.
 Humor can help society discuss and explore many difficult things in the world.
 Furthermore, I am a geek . . . truly.
 When stories geek out over food or science, I geek out right along with them.
 Wakanda forever.
 I think this is why I love MG or young YA.
 There tends to be hope, familial or community love and kindness, and imagination galore.